Danakane/Redcat/README.md

-# Pwncat
+# Redcat

 A netcat on steroid implemented in python for CTFs, pentests and red team exercises.

 ## Features:
-* fully interactive pty shell for Linux
+* Fully interactive pty shell for Linux hosts
 * IPv4 and IPv6 support
-* sessions manager
+* Sessions manager
-* file download and upload
+* File download and upload
-* minimal windows support
+* Minimal windows support (no pty)

 ![pwncat.png](img/pwncat.png)